Skip to content

 Prefer using the app?
 You’re not alone.
 Let’s move on to canceling LinkedIn Premium using the mobile app, whether you’re on Android or iPhone.

-How to Cancel LinkedIn Premium Using the LinkedIn Mobile App
+How to Cancel LinkedIn Premium Using the LinkedIn Mobile App?

 Need to cancel LinkedIn Premium on the go?
 Whether you’re using an Android or iPhone, LinkedIn makes it easy—as long as you purchased Premium directly through the LinkedIn app (not via Google Play or the App Store).
 Here’s how to cancel it from within the mobile app itself.